lk-geimfari/lk-geimfari.github.io/_posts/2020-07-08-the-idiomatic-comparison-in-python.md

 title: The idiomatic comparison in Python
 date: 2020-07-08
 preview_img: comparison_preview.jpg
-description: Some beginners in Python often improperly use the comparison operators (is, ==)
+description: Some beginners in Python often improperly use the comparison operators
     without knowing how exactly they work.
 Let's talk about the fundamental difference between these operators.
 published: true